Oral Glucose Tolerance Test

 • Diagnosis of beta-cell dysfunction (there is no secretion of insulin)

-• Diagnosis of reactive hypoglycemia (a condition in which the glucose levels fall after consuming food)
+• It helps in the diagnosis of reactive hypoglycemia (a condition in which the glucose levels fall after consuming food)

-• Diagnosis of some rare problems that have an impact on the metabolism of carbs (for example, hereditary fructose intolerance)
+• Early diagnosis of some rare problems that have an impact on the metabolism of carbs (for example, hereditary fructose intolerance)

 • Diagnosis of acromegaly (a condition in which the pituitary gland becomes overactive).